 From the author: This Sweet Coconut Thai Tofu is quite easy to make and very flavorful.
 The mixture of sweet, sour, and spicy is just right and makes for a great dish.
 I put this over rice and garnished it with some green onions for a little color and crunch.

-Secondly, I hate pressing tofu.
-I know its filled with water and you are better off pressing it.
-I almost always skip it, but not with this dish.
-A quick and easy way to get rid of the water is to prepare it as you see fit (for this recipe I cut the tofu into strips), place it in an absorbent hand towel, wrap it up, and then press down on it with your hands, to soak up the water.
+Quick note: I hate pressing tofu.
+I know it's filled with water and you are better off pressing it.
+I almost always skip it … but not with this dish.
+A quick and easy way to get rid of the water is to prepare it as you see fit (for this recipe I cut the tofu into strips), place it in an absorbent hand towel, wrap it up, and then press down on it with your hands to soak up the water.
 It’s quick and no mess.